Available Degrees

 Plant and Microbiological Sciences for the Agro-Environment

-The "Plant and Microbiological Sciences for the Agro-Environment" program offers training through research in the fields of plant sciences and microbiology.
-The program focuses on the study of plants and microorganisms at the molecular and cellular levels, as well as at the organismal level in relation to its agro-environment.
+The “Plant and Microbiological Sciences for the Agro-Environment” program offers training through research in the fields of plant sciences and microbiology.
+The program focuses on the study of plants and microorganisms at the molecular and cellular levels, as well as at the organismal level in interaction with its agro-environment.

-To enroll in this program, students must have a strong foundation in molecular and cellular biology and genetics, as well as in plant physiology and microbiology.
+To enroll in this program, students must have acquired a very good level of knowledge in molecular and cellular biology and genetics, on the one hand, and in plant physiology and microbiology, on the other.
 Knowledge of bioinformatics is desirable.
-A strong command of scientific English is required.
+A good command of scientific English is required.
 The ability to work independently and in a team is necessary to complete this program.
-Students who graduate from this Master’s program will have acquired specialized skills in a research topic related to plant sciences or their interactions in the agro-environment, enabling them to manage basic research or research and development projects.
+Students who graduate from this master’s program will have acquired specialized skills in a research topic related to plant sciences or their interactions within the agro-environment, enabling them to manage basic research or research and development projects.

 Contact

-The multi-scale, interdisciplinary research conducted in modern bio-health requires that professionals in the field be trained across a wide range of disciplines.
-In this regard, the “Sciences for Human Health (SH2)” track offers a new training program within a higher education institution for young scientists, from the master’s to the doctoral level, while bringing together individuals from diverse backgrounds.
+The multi-scale, interdisciplinary research conducted in modern bio-health requires that professionals in the field be trained in a wide range of disciplines.
+In this regard, the “Sciences for Human Health (SH2)” track offers a new training program within a higher education institution for young scientists—from the master’s to the doctoral level—while bringing together individuals from diverse backgrounds.

 This training is intended for students in science and technology fields closely related to the health sector (physicians, pharmacists, dentists).

 The “Sciences for Human Health (SH2)” program combines advanced teaching with excellent research to foster innovative thinking among students and raise their awareness of the impact of the environment on human health.
-The research program aligns with MUSE’s mission to support excellence in basic and clinical research in the field of bio-health.
-It offers multidisciplinary and integrative research, ranging from genetics to molecular and experimental medicine, with the aim of advancing quantitative biology and developing new therapeutic and diagnostic strategies for human health.
-This master’s degree prepares students for the quantitative and personalized medicine of the future.
+The research program aligns with MUSE’s goal of supporting excellence in basic and clinical research in the field of bio-health.
+It offers multidisciplinary and integrative research—ranging from genetics to molecular and experimental medicine—to advance quantitative biology and develop new therapeutic and diagnostic strategies for human health.
+This master’s program prepares students for the quantitative and personalized medicine of the future.

 Contact